Second edition: 15 February – 05 March 2021

-The course is designed to include both theory and hands-on practice through a balanced mix between live online activities and self-paced progression through the curriculum.
+This 3-week online course will provide legal practitioners, regulators/supervisors and academics with a and in-depth understanding of the impact FinTech has on the future shape of financial regulation and neighbouring areas of regulation.
+The course is designed to include both theory and hands-on experience through a balanced mix between live online activities and self-paced progression through the curriculum.

-The course content will be delivered using a mix of live and pre-recorded lectures and expert interviews, as well as instructor-led case studies.
+The course content will be delivered using a mix of:

-In-depth learning will be facilitated by a team of teaching assistants supporting participants individually and during group work.
+In between live session, in-depth learning will be facilitated by our teaching assistants supporting participants individually and during group work.

 Collaborative tools will be available to ensure an interactive training experience close to the physical classroom.